Oka Crisis: Siege

 Members of the Seton Lake Indian Band blockade the BC Rail line in support of Oka, while an RCMP officer looks on.
 Later in the day, several elders protesting were arrested, and a confrontation with the band community ensued as Mounties drove the cars holding those arrested through the reserve en route to Lillooet.

-The Mohawk established a network for communications among the Mohawk villages/reserves of Ahkwesáhsne, Kanehsatàːke and Kahnawáːke, using hand-held radios, cellular phones, air raid sirens and fire hall bells, as well as local radio stations, and patrols.
-The local Mohawk were joined by Indigenous people from across Canada and the United States.
+The Kanien’kehá:ka established a network for communications among the Kanien’kehá:ka villages/reserves of Ahkwesáhsne, Kanehsatà:ke and Kahnawáːke, using hand-held radios, cellular phones, air raid sirens and fire hall bells, as well as local radio stations, and patrols.
+The local Kanien’kehá:ka were joined by Indigenous people from across Canada and the United States.
 People from Mi'kmaq communities, as well as a Buddhist monk and Filipina acupuncturist, joined the protesters in the early weeks of the fight.
-Fifteen activist-students were sent from all over Canada by the Canadian Federation of Students to write a policy paper, but most of the students decided to stay on in aid to the Mohawk cause instead.
+Fifteen activist-students were sent from all over Canada by the Canadian Federation of Students to write a policy paper, but most of the students decided to stay on in aid to the Kanien’kehá:ka cause instead.
 Additionally, over a hundred Oneida people from New York, Wisconsin, and southern Ontario, as well as a Quebec Algonquin man, and several women from western Canada and Mexico all came to help.
-The Mohawk Warriors and protesters also received support from Indigenous populations across the country.
+The Kanien’kehá:ka Warriors and protesters also received support from Indigenous populations across the country.
 As well, support elsewhere was shown by the establishment of a Peace Village in Winnipeg.

-The Mercier Bridge was blockaded at the point where it passed through Mohawk territory, thereby sealing off a major access between the Island of Montreal and Montreal's densely populated South Shore suburbs.
+The Mercier Bridge was blockaded at the point where it passed through Kanien’kehá:ka territory, thereby sealing off a major access between the Island of Montreal and Montreal's densely populated South Shore suburbs.
 This frustrated commuters, which resulted in violent confrontations.
-At the peak of the crisis, the Mercier Bridge and routes 132, 138 and 207 were all blocked, creating substantial disruption to traffic.
+At the peak of the crisis, the Mercier Bridge and routes 132, 138, and 207 were all blocked, creating substantial disruption to traffic.